lgreco/comp-271-su25-week05/README.md

 # Study

-From the BJP textbook Chapters 16.1, 16.2, and 16.3; or [Ch.
+From the BJP textbook Chapter 10; or [Ch.
 6 from Collins’ book](https://learning.oreilly.com/library/view/data-structures-and/9780470482674/13-chapter06.html).
 In addition, you should be up to speed with the following.

 * Chapter 3.1 (about method overloading) (alternatively Java's [tutorial on methods](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html))
 * Chapter 18.2 from the BJP textbook (or at the very least Leo’s notes titled “What’s Realistic”)